macstrat/AI-Tagger/README.md

 ## Command Line Usage

-If just the arguements are run with the script, a window to select teh root folder will appear.
+If no arguements are run with the script, a window to select the root folder will appear.
 To run the AI Image Tagger from the command line, use the following syntax:

 ```bash